 Registration opens soon!
 For more details email us.

 Dates/Times: Wednesdays, 6:30pm – 8:30pm (Space is limited per session)

 Location: Down Syndrome Association of Greater Charlotte offices at Park Road Church, 3900 Park Rd, Charlotte, NC 28209

 Independent Living Retreat for Adults with Ds – September 6-8, 2019

-We will host our Inaugural Independent Living Retreat for Adults with Ds at Camp Thunderbird for adults, ages 18+.
+We hosted our Inaugural Independent Living Retreat for Adults with Ds at Camp Thunderbird for adults, ages 18+.
 Independent Living Retreats for Adults with Down Syndrome offer participants an opportunity to gain self-confidence and increase independence while living together with support from skilled support staff.
 These retreats also help participants cultivate critical Executive Function skills (aka “soft skills”) such as self-regulation, time management, problem solving and communication so that they can be more engaged, happy and healthy in their local communities.
 For more information email us.